When a child learns to walk and falls down 50 times, he never thinks to himself ‘Maybe this isn’t for me?’

 When we want something so badly, what makes us decide to give up?

-So continue, continue, continue until you get where you want!
+So continue, continue, continue until you get what you want!

 There’s a fantastic poem for those who wish to pursue a creative hobby or passion.
 Read the panel on the left and then read both panels from left to right.